 A Carolingian Monastery

-The town was also residence and administrative centre of the bishop of Chur.
-The monastery is open to the public nowadays and its museum presents the history and objects of great cultural value.
+The museum shows the history and many objects of great cultural value.
 (Source and further information: J. Goll, Convent Museum Müstair, Müstair 2004).